 - Learn the family and species of the plants you will eat.
 Tom Kimmerer provides a botanical guide to Thanksgiving dinner, which shows the origins of the plant food items in our common Thanksgiving dishes.

 - Determine if science has built a better turkey.
 Science 2.0 looks at the question of whether modern food processes have created a better Thanksgiving turkey.

 - Investigate the difference between a sweet potato and a yam.
 Aggie Horticulture gives the scientific reasons behind how these two vegetables differ, as well as a variety of recipes.

 - Learn about punkin chunkin.
 Did you know that there is a World Championship Punkin Chunkin Association?
-Check out this fun and interesting site, which catalogs the process of launching pumpkins into the sky, including calculating the mass of the pumpkin, the mechanics of an air cannon, and the physics of catapults.
-Includes videos, games, puzzles, and more.
+Check out the physics of punkin chunkin in this post from Wired magazine.